Nikolai Kharlamov (admiral): Military career

-Dzerzhinsky, artilleryman and assistant commander of the destroyer Frunze, and commander of the destroyers Dzerzhinsky, Bodry and cruiser Voroshilov.
+Dzerzhinsky, artilleryman and assistant commander of the destroyer Frunze, and commander of the destroyers Dzerzhinsky, Bodry, and cruiser Voroshilov.
 In February 1938, he was appointed as Chief of Staff of the Black Sea Fleet.

 He graduated from advanced training courses for senior officers at the Naval Academy named K. E. Voroshilov and Naval Department of the Military Academy of the General Staff in 1941.
 From April 1941, he served as head of the Combat Training Directorate of the Navy.

 World War II

 Following the outbreak of Operation Barbarossa in June 1941, Kharlamov was sent to Great Britain and the United States as part of the Soviet military mission led by General Filipp Golikov.
 Already in London on 20 July 1941, he was appointed naval attaché at the Soviet Embassy in Great Britain and remained in this post until October 1944.

-Being an assertive, but tactful person, he managed to establish effective interaction with the British military circles and even with the leadership of the MI6 and provided the Soviet leadership with a significant amount of intelligence information.
+He managed to establish effective interaction with the British military circles and even with the leadership of the MI6 and provided the Soviet leadership with a significant amount of intelligence information.

 Kharlamov carried out communication with the British Admiralty, including the organization of Arctic convoys to the Soviet Arctic port city of Murmansk.
-He made a significant contribution to the discovery of the opening of Second Front in Europe and participated in Operation Overlord aboard the HMS Mauritius.
+He made a significant contribution to the discovery of the opening of Second Front in Europe and also participated in Operation Overlord aboard the HMS Mauritius.

 From 20 November 1944, he served as head of department and deputy head of the Main Naval Staff of the Navy.